progit/progit/en/08-git-and-other-scms/01-chapter8.markdown

 	new version one
 	(...)

-To run the importer, pipe this output through `git fast-import` while in the Git directory you want to import into.
+To run the importer, pipe this output through `git fast-import` while in the Git repository you want to import into.
 You can create a new directory and then run `git init` in it for a starting point, and then run your script:

 	$ git init
 	Initialized empty Git repository in /opt/import_to/.git/